 At GRC Meeting #3, the committee works to develop funding recommendations for CDBG, HOME, and ESG proposals.
 This meeting took place on 2/23/2022 from 2:00-4:00 pm via Zoom.
 The meeting agenda and minutes are below.

 Meetings were held virtually to reduce the risk of COVID-19 transmission.
 The public was given an opportunity to weigh on the proposed applications at GRC meeting #2, the Public Hearing.

 After the meetings, staff took the recommendations from the GRC and included them in the Annual Action Plan (AAP) for Program Year (PY) 2022-23.
 Staff sought input from the public on the AAP during the formal public comment period which ran from March 31, 2022-May 2, 2022.

 On May 3, 2022, staff brought the plan to the City Council for consideration, with contingencies outlined in the event funding allocations were higher or lower than estimated.
 Funding allocations were provided by the US Department of Housing & Urban Development on May 13th.
 Staff updated the plan according to the contingencies approved by Council and submitted the AAP to HUD for review and subsequent approval.

-The public comment period or the 5th Year Annual Action Plan will open on March 31, 2023 and close on May 1, 2023.
-A public hearing will be held at the City Council Meeting on May 2, 2023.
-The 5th Year Annual Action Plan is due to HUD no later than May 15, 2023.
+The public comment period for the 5th Year Annual Action Plan was open on March 31, 2023 and closed on May 1, 2023.
+A public hearing was held at the City Council Meeting on May 2, 2023.
+The 5th Year Annual Action Plan was submitted to HUD on May 12, 2023.